Want to find out who the best ethical banks are in the UK in 2023, for current accounts, ISAs, mortgages, and credit cards? Read on!

-As well as the regular building societies and the Salvation Army’s Reliance Bank, there are some other notable inclusions.
-It’s important to bear in mind that with these options interest rates are not hugely competitive as they are unable to compete with the Big Five banks (Lloyds, RBS, HSBC, Barclays and Standard Chartered), which own 85% of the banking sector and exert a lot of control.
+As well as the regular building societies, there are some other notable inclusions.
+However, it’s important to bear in mind that with these options interest rates are not hugely competitive.
+This is because they are unable to compete with the Big Five banks (Lloyds, RBS, HSBC, Barclays, and Standard Chartered.
+These banks own 85% of the banking sector and exert a lot of control.
 Not that interest rates are in great shape in 2023.

-- A Foundations Share savings account from the Ecology Building Society tops the Ethical Consumer’s list of most ethical saving accounts.
-Ecology provide mortgages for eco homes and similar sustainable developments that have traditionally been difficult to get a mortgage on.
+Ecology Building Society saving accounts top the Ethical Consumer’s list of most ethical saving accounts.
+Ecology provides mortgages for eco homes and similar sustainable developments that have traditionally been difficult to get a mortgage on.

 Ethical Cash ISAs